danborufka/wp-kecil/README.md

-# wp-kecil
+# WP Kecil: Wordpress Wrapper for Kecil, the Lazy and Blurry Image Preloader

-Wordpress Wrapper for Kecil, the Lazy and Blurry Image Preloader
+Read more about Kecil here: http://github.com/workflow/kecil